Cyber-Mint/devops-bootcamp/README.md

 We will be building a simple multi-user **ToDo** application with a RESTful server as backend (& a separate database) and a ReactJS front end.
 The practitioners approach to CI/CD pipeline will be to systematically build up our skills and experience with various aspects of the pipeline as we continue to expand our application on a week by week basis.
 We will conclude the 11 week season with fully a functional application and a set of fully functional pipelines and reproducible CI/CD environments.

 The intention is that this process could be replicated by the lecturers with their students.
-This is a low cost & low barrier to entry for experiencing CI/CD & practical DevOps as may be required by Industry today.
+The aim to enable a low cost & low barrier to entry experience of CI/CD & practical DevOps as may be required by Industry today.

 ## Methodology